anbinh/fshare-lib/README.md

 Fshare.vn doesn't officially provide any APIs so this tool only relies on parsing HTML.
 We need to keep this up to date with UI changes there.

-# Installing
+# Installation
-`composer require ndthuan/fshare-lib`.
+`composer require ndthuan/fshare-lib` to include this library in your project.
 No idea what composer is?
 Check this out: https://getcomposer.org/.

 # Usage
 Please check functional tests at https://github.com/ndthuan/fshare-lib/tree/master/tests/functional for an idea on how to use it.

-# Guzzle Tuning
+# Guzzle Configs
-You might want to read more about https://github.com/guzzle/guzzle to tune it per your needs, eg. change default HTTP user-agent, configure a cookie file...
+You might want to read more about https://github.com/guzzle/guzzle to adjust its configurations per your needs, eg. change default HTTP user-agent, configure a cookie file...

+# Limitation
+Currently this library only supports *free accounts* at fshare.vn.
+Please help on forking and making pull requests to add support for VIP accounts!